kgourgou/raggler/README.md

 ## Installing

 Make a virtual environment first.
-Then install the package in editable mode with:
+Clone this repo, navigate to the cloned directory, then install the package in editable mode with:

 ```bash
 pip install -e .